Ivacy Review (2022): Affordable, User-Friendly VPN with Privacy Issues

 - Cryptocurrency (several options, including BitCoin)

-We contacted Ivacy several times, using the handy live chat function on their website.
-For instance, we asked them questions about their servers and about if they have any other office besides the one in Singapore (they do not) and they replied to us very fast and efficiently.
-The way they addressed us was very polite and each time they inquired whether their response addressed our questions accordingly.
+We contacted Ivacy several times using the handy live chat function on their website.
+For instance, we asked them questions about their servers and whether they have any other office besides the one in Singapore (they do not), and they replied quickly and efficiently.
+The way they addressed us was very polite, and each time, they inquired whether their response addressed our questions accordingly.

-In order to start a chat and ask a question on Ivacy’s website, you don’t need to fill out any information.
-You don’t need to be an Ivacy customer either.
-This is a great way to get some more information about Ivacy before even committing to the 30-day money-back-period you get on all subscriptions over one year.
-Also, if you’re not logged into their website and connected to a VPN server, it also nicely feeds into the idea of being as anonymous as possible, even when contacting customer support.
+This is a great way to get more information about Ivacy before committing to the 30-day money-back period you get on all subscriptions over one year.
+Also, if you’re not logged into their website and connected to a VPN server, it nicely feeds into the idea of being as anonymous as possible, even when contacting customer support.